Teaching Scholars Course

 • What participants say about Teaching Scholars

 Peer coaching is a process in which teachers work in teams to learn how to observe each other’s teaching and give specific, concrete suggestions for change.
-Whether you teach in classrooms or online, teammates will exchange syllabi, visit each other’s classes, and interview each other’s students using a time-tested protocol.
+Teammates will exchange syllabi, visit each other’s classes, and interview each other’s students using a time-tested protocol.
 Later, teammates meet to share the students’ comments as well as their own observations and expertise.
 Peer Coaching is offered in spring during even-numbered years.

 • What participants say about Peer Coaching